 Below are some helpful tips to help you stick to your biweekly budget and do more with your money.

 When you get paid biweekly, this means you’ll receive 26 paycheck per year.
-Biweekly pay periods occur once every two weeks, which means some months will have three pay periods.
+Biweekly pay cycles occur once every two weeks, which means some months will have three pay periods.

 Many people think of this third paycheck as “bonus money” or a good excuse to go on a shopping spree.
 Spending your third paycheck with this mentality can lead to paying your next set of bills late.